 - The Enforcement and Prosecution Policy outlines how DoT assesses and enforces compliance, by detecting breaches, alerting offenders and applying penalties.

 A range of tools and processes are in place at each level of the chain of accountability framework to contribute to a safe passenger transport industry:

 - All ODBS responsible officers and F and T extension holders are required to submit a recent National Police Certificate during the application process.

 - Sharing of data between DoT, WA Police and the Department of Justice to monitor convictions and charges against F and T extension holders.

-- All ODBSs are required to develop and use a – a set of policies, procedures and plans that systematically manage health and safety by identifying safety risks and putting mitigation strategies in place.
+- All ODBSs are required to develop and use a safety management system – a set of policies, procedures and plans that systematically manage health and safety by identifying safety risks and putting mitigation strategies in place.

 - ODBSs can access the Driver and Vehicle Industry Dashboard (DVID).
 The DVID shares data between DoT and the ODBS to check the authorisation status of drivers and vehicles, allowing the ODBS to check they are only dispatching work to authorised drivers and vehicles.

 - ODBSs and drivers are required to report all notifiable occurrences they become aware of to DoT.

 - ODBS are required to report any allegations that a driver was engaged in conduct that would affect their suitability to drive in the industry.

 - All passenger transport vehicles must be inspected at an Authorised Inspection Station before applying for authorisation, and are subject to annual inspections once authorised.